fbpx

 The body has a natural defence system against free radicals, which includes enzymes that can neutralize them.
 However, this defence system can become overwhelmed when there is an excess of free radicals in the body, which can lead to oxidative stress and the associated damage.
 This is why it is important to maintain a balance between free radicals and antioxidants in the body.

-Oxidative stress has been linked to a number of health problems, including cancer, heart
+Oxidative stress has been linked to a number of health problems, including cancer, heart disease, Alzheimer’s disease, and Parkinson’s disease.
+It can also contribute to the aging process, as well as damage to the skin, eyes, and other organs.

 There are a number of steps that can be taken to reduce oxidative stress and maintain a balance between free radicals and antioxidants in the body.
 One of the most important is to eat a healthy diet that is rich in fruits and vegetables, which are a good source of antioxidants.
 Coffee, Green Tea, Dark chocolate, Blueberries, Broccoli, and Potatoes are good sources of antioxidants.
 Other steps include getting regular exercise, avoiding exposure to environmental toxins and radiation, and quitting smoking.
 In addition, some people may benefit from taking antioxidant supplements.
 However, it is best to talk to a healthcare professional before starting any supplement regimen.